-F. MINOR ATHLETE ABUSE PREVENTION POLICIES/PROACTIVE POLICIES
+G. MINOR ATHLETE ABUSE PREVENTION POLICIES / PROACTIVE POLICIES a.
+Retaliation

-It is a violation of this Policy for a Participant to violate any provision of the Minor Athlete Abuse Prevention Policies or other proactive policies adopted by USEF.
-Proactive policies set standards for professional boundaries, minimize the appearance of impropriety, and have the effect of preventing boundary violations and prohibiting grooming tactics.3
+It is a violation of this Policy for a Participant to violate any provision of the Minor Athlete Abuse Prevention Policies or other proactive policies adopted by the Center, USOC, and/or USEF.
+Proactive policies set standards for professional boundaries, minimize the appearance of impropriety, and have the effect of preventing boundary violations and prohibiting grooming tactics.1 b.
+Reporting Sexual Misconduct - www.safesport.org